|

 Lower Eastern Hallway

-Classroom is on immediate right; Seventh Grade classroom is last door on the
+on immediate right; Seventh Grade classroom is last door on the right before

-right before this hall turns to the right.
+this hall turns to the right.
+Door to

-Door to Mr. Alford’s Algebra Class (shown) is on the immediate left in
+Mr. Alford’s Algebra Class (shown) is on the immediate left in this

-this picture.
-On the left at the end
+picture.
+On the left at the end of

 Grade English Classroom.
 Turning right